Botanical Name: Rossioglossum grande

 Tiger orchids originate from the high elevations of tropical America, where they thrive in the cool, misty mountain air.
 Keep them cool with plenty of humidity, and you'll enjoy these spectacular orchids a long time.

 Tiger Orchids love humidity.
-If the relative humidity drops below 50%, use a humidity tray or cool room humidifier.
+If the relative humidity drops below 50%, use a humidity tray or a cool-mist room humidifier.
 Grouping plants also helps to maintain the moisture in the air around them.

 Wondering whether to repot?
 Repot your orchid every couple years because the medium breaks down and doesn't allow air to get to the orchid's roots.
-Using an orchid pot with holes in it helps to dry out the medium faster and prevents root rot.
+Use a fairly small pot (around 4- or 6-inch (10-15 cm)) because these beauties grow best when they are a little crowded.
+Using a terracotta pot or an orchid pot with holes in it helps to dry out the medium faster and prevents root rot.
 The best time to repot is when new growth begins.

-Although R. grande is not the easiest orchid to grow indoors, those big yellow-and-red striped blooms make them irresistible to orchid growers.
+Although R. grande is not the easiest orchid to grow indoors, those big yellow-and-red striped blooms make them irresistible to orchid growers and worth accommodating its needs.

 Origin: Southern Mexico and Guatemala